Hyperoptic vs Sky Broadband

 offer Offer: WiFi Max just £4/mth + (£5 refundable setup fee for new customers if applicable)

-Hyperoptic do beat Sky in terms of annual price rises because prices with Sky will rise each year, although they don't specific by how much it's likely to be around £3.
-Hyperoptic don't increase prices during a minimum term at all.
+Hyperoptic beat Sky in terms of annual price rises as well, because prices with Sky will rise each year, although they don't specific by how much it's likely to be around £3 per month.
+However, Hyperoptic don't increase prices during a minimum term at all, so could work out cheaper over a longer contract length.

-Households who want a home phone line will get one included in the standard price with Sky, but will have to pay an extra £2 to £3 per month with Hyperoptic, but then anytime calls are cheaper at just £3 per month for all UK landline calls.
+Households who want a home phone line will get one included in the standard price with Sky, but will have to pay an extra £2 to £3 per month with Hyperoptic, but then anytime calls are cheaper at just £3 per month for all UK landline calls, compared to £16 per month with Sky.

 Broadband packages

-Winner: Sky offer more standard and premium features than Hyperoptic, including parental controls, a WiFi guarantee and router upgrade.
-While Hyperoptic do offer more contract options their broadband has less frills.
+Winner: Sky offer more standard and premium features than Hyperoptic, including parental controls, a WiFi guarantee and discounts on Sky TV.
+While Hyperoptic do offer more contract options, their broadband has less frills.

 Both Hyperoptic and Sky offer a wide-range of broadband packages, but there are differences between them, including in terms of contract length, parental control tools, and optional extras.